Yordaniss/documentation/README.md

 ### Workflow

-After commit was pushed, github action will trigger the translation process and create .md(filename -> today) in your "gh-pages" branch.
+After commit was pushed, GitHub Action will trigger the translation process and create .md (filename -> today) in your "gh-pages" branch.
 Translated text will be pushed into this file and other workflow process will trigger Jekyll creating process, that used this Markdown file to create template as output.